The-Marcy-Lab-School/marcy-curriculum-docs/mod-7-react/3-fetching-useeffect.md

 For example, consider the following user interactions with our todo app:
 * The user visits our application in their browser
   * → the application sends a GET request to fetch all existing todos and display them
-* The user fill out the form to add a new todo
+* The user fills out the form to add a new todo
   * → the application sends a POST request to store the todo in the database
   * → the application sends a GET request to fetch the up-to-date todos and display them